Canada–Saudi Arabia relations: Saudi reaction

-In response to Canada's criticism, the Saudi Ministry of Foreign Affairs published an official statement in which it "expressed disbelief" in the comments made by Freeland and the Canadian Embassy in Riyadh, which it considered to "not be based in any accurate or true information".
+In response to Canada's criticism, the Saudi Ministry of Foreign Affairs published an official statement in which it "expressed disbelief" in the comments made by Freeland and the Canadian Embassy in Riyadh, which it considered to "not be based [on] any accurate or true information".
 The ministry went on to denounce the statements as "blatant interference in the Kingdom's domestic affairs".
 The Saudi government suspended all new trade and investment relations with Canada and expelled Canada's ambassador; it named Dennis Horak as persona non grata and gave him 24 hours to leave the country.
 Saudi Arabia also said it would recall its envoy to Canada temporarily but a statement said the country maintained "its right to take further action".

 The Saudi freeze on all new trade with Canada included instructing staff to sell off all Canadian holdings, including equities, bonds and cash even if that means doing so at a loss.
 Saudi Arabia announced on 8 August that it would put a halt to its medical programs in Canada and move all Saudi patients receiving care in Canadian hospitals to hospitals in other countries.
 By that date, Saudi Arabia had begun selling all its Canadian assets to foreign investors.

 Saudi students studying in Canada on Saudi Arabian scholarships were ordered to relocate to another country or risk losing financial assistance.
 Roughly 16,000 students were sponsored by such scholarships at the time of this decree.
-For the 2018–2019 school year, the University of Toronto has 216 postgraduate medical residents and fellows and 77 undergraduate students while University of Western Ontario has 75 undergraduate and graduate students.
+For the 2018–2019 school year, the University of Toronto had 216 postgraduate medical residents and fellows and 77 undergraduate students, while the University of Western Ontario had 75 undergraduate and graduate students.
 Western University also created a checklist for the students who have been ordered to leave Canada by 31 August 2018.

 The state airline Saudia declared that all its flights to Toronto Pearson International Airport would be terminated as of August 13.
 Saudia operated regular passenger service to Toronto from King Khalid International Airport in Riyadh and King Abdulaziz International Airport in Jeddah.